The Cash Flow Myth: What Every Investor Gets Wrong

 • Maintenance: Plumbing calls, electrical issues, appliance repairs.
 Budget 5-10% of gross rent.

 • Property management: Even if you self-manage today, budget 8-10% as if you paid a property manager.
-Because someday you will.
-And your time has a cost right now.
+Someday you will — and your time has a cost right now.

 Gross monthly rent: $1,800 (both units combined)